Byron Balkin enters his second season as Head Coach in the 2019-20 season.

 "We could not be more excited for our tennis program," said Eisele.
 "Our team has taken great strides in the recent years, and we are confident that Coach Balkin, with his strong background as a successful player and coach at the Division III level, will help elevate our program even further."

-Balkin has been coaching both men's and women's tennis at UW-Whitewater since 2014, and in his time with the Warhawks, he has helped guide the programs to eight NCAA Tennis Tournaments and four Wisconsin Intercollegiate Athletic Conference (WIAC) Championships.
+Prior to H-SC, Balkin had been coaching both men's and women's tennis at UW-Whitewater since 2014, and in his time with the Warhawks, he had helped guide the programs to eight NCAA Tennis Tournaments and four Wisconsin Intercollegiate Athletic Conference (WIAC) Championships.

 In addition to the team success, Balkin has helped coach 20 individual men's and women's tennis All-Americans.
 In 2016, he was named the Wilson/ITA Women's Tennis National Assistant Coach of the Year in addition to being named the Central Region Assistant Coach of the Year for both men and women.
 That season, Balkin helped both the men's and women's teams advance to the NCAA Tournament Round of 16 while three singles players and one women's doubles team qualified for the NCAA Individual Tournament.